danfuzz/samizdat/README.md

 concurrency, maximally pure / immutable data models, and [software transactional memory](http://en.wikipedia.org/wiki/Software_transactional_memory) (STM).
-The Samizdat language does have a mostly-immutable data model, but it does not innately implement promises, actors, or STM; however it is intended to be a fertile substrate on which to explore these topics, while still being a practical language in its own right.
+The Samizdat language has a mostly-immutable data model, but it does not innately implement promises, actors, or STM.
+However, it is intended to be a fertile substrate on which to explore these topics, while still being a practical language in its own right.